Robinlovelace/simodels/README.md

 allows/encourages you to define and use your own functions to estimate the amount of interaction/movement between places.

-The approach is also ‘tidy’, allowing use of {si} functions in {dplyr}
+The approach is also ‘tidy’, allowing use of {sim} functions in {dplyr}
 pipelines:

 ``` r